It’s an unlikely journey. Leicester to Hull to Delhi. Then going on to see the world.

 As someone with the use of only my left arm, I was worried about one particular aspect of Indian etiquette:

 I wondered what happens when this cultural boundary is crossed?
-Diners are in uproar?
+Are diners in uproar?
 Riot Police?
 Public shaming?
 ‘That pasty tourist!
 He’s eating with his bum wiping hand!’
 I didn’t want a scene.We were rookies.
 Our combined travel experience little more than a few Mediterranean package holidays.
 Plans for our month in India were sketchy.
 Vague ideas were all we had (visit Taj Mahal?)

 We landed in Delhi in the night with no accommodation.
 Rows of faces stared at us from behind the barrier in the airport arrivals hall.
 Voices called out.
 ‘Taxi!?’ ‘tour guide!?’
 ‘Change money!?’
 Even ‘How are you?!’
 Anything in English to catch our attention.
 We felt like celebrities on an opening night.